AI Screenr

 Or browse all 960+ role-specific AI interview guides by category.

-Security & Privacy Through the Interview Flow
+Security and Privacy Through the Interview Process

 Each step of the AI interview process has a defined data-handling contract.
-Consent is captured before any recording starts — candidates see an explicit consent screen covering what is recorded, how it is used, and who can see it.
-Audio and transcripts are stored in-region (EU hosting is available for GDPR-sensitive pipelines) with configurable retention windows per role, after which data is automatically purged.
-Candidates can request deletion of their data at any time via a self-service flow, and we publish a Data Processing Agreement on request.
-On the hiring side, only authenticated users in your workspace can view reports; shared report links can be scoped to expire automatically.
-For the full security and compliance posture, see the Security, Privacy & Compliance section on the AI interview software page.
+Consent is collected before any recording starts — candidates see an explicit consent screen covering what is recorded, how it is used, and who can see it.
+Audio and transcripts are stored in-region (EU hosting is available for GDPR requirements) with configurable retention periods per role, after which data is automatically deleted.

 Ready to Try?